champa720/material.io/_sections/materials/science/cc-basics/chapter-2/lesson-2.1.md

 excerpt: "Flowering plants vary greatly in appearance.
 This lesson discusses their basic parts and describes plant reproduction and photosynthesis."

-objectives:
-- Identify the basic parts of a flowering plant
-- Understand the food-making process in a plant
-- Describe how flowering plants reproduce

-skills:
-- Apply Scientific Models
-- Integrate Text and Visuals

-vocabulary:
-- chlorophyll
-- reproduction
-- photosynthesis
-- pistil
-- pollination
-- precise
-- stamen
-- visual

-key_concept:

-- concept: >
-    Flowers contain male and female reproductive structures and attract pollinators that transfer reproductive materials.

-- example: |
-    Have you ever opened a magazine and smelled on advertisement?
-Some companies make colorful, attractive, and sometimes scented advertisements to get your attention.
-    Some plants use the some advertising strategies.
-Think about flowers bright colors, patterns, and fragrances.
-These "advertisements" attract pollinators, such as birds and bees, that con spread pollen from one flower to another.

 ---
 ## Flowering Plants

 Earth is home to hundreds of thousands of species of flowering plants.
 In recent studies, some scientists claim there may be as many as 400,000 different species.